 But don’t think all are riding is at the peg scraping end of the range.
 If you look at the Tour Tags / Characters you can find just the right tour for your style.
 If in doubt drop us a line and we will happily advise you.

 Yes.
 The Rockies are fantastic and the Bear-tooth Pass in Montana is a great ride; but it is a big, wide, gently sweeping road compared to anything in the European Mountains.
 There is a reason that the US has big comfy cruisers and dressers as mainstream bikes.
 The USA is vast, the distances huge and there is no need to make the roads twist, turn, rise and fall.
 You could fit the entire Alps range into Texas 16 times over!
 Roads here need to twist and turn in a way they don’t need to in the USA.
 As a result Europe has developed bikes like the R 1200 GS, the F 800 GT and the R 1200 RT as a BIG tourer.

-No. You would not thank us for renting you a K 1600 GTL for a European tour.
-It is an awesome bike and the ultimate mile muncher, but it is more than you need.
-It is almost 700lbs and on the more interesting roads we will visit, the downside of the added weight will far outweigh any gains in luxury.
+No. But for a limited range of tours we do have the amazing K1600 Grand America available.
+K series bikes are the ultimate mile muncher, but it is more than you need for most European Tours.
+At almost 700lbs on the more interesting roads we will visit, the downside of the added weight can far outweigh any gains in luxury.

 All our European hire bikes come with a top box and backrest pad.

 If you mean stuff you have flown in with that you don’t need for the motorcycling part of your holiday, then it can be left at our start hotel and collected at the end of the tour.